guilhermegranchopro/AI-Agentic-Workflow-GraphRAG/README.md

 Your UAE Legal GraphRAG system is now a **fully compliant A2A Protocol agent** that can interoperate with other A2A-compliant agents and follows industry standards for agent-to-agent communication.

+## Deployment and Production

+### Development Environment
+- **Local Development**: Python virtual environment with hot reload
+- **Frontend Development**: Next.js development server with Turbopack
+- **Database**: Local Neo4j instance for development and testing
+- **Environment Configuration**: .env files for local configuration management

+### Production Considerations
+- **Containerization**: Docker support for consistent deployment environments
+- **Environment Management**: Secure configuration management for production
+- **Monitoring**: Health checks, logging, and performance monitoring
+- **Scaling**: Horizontal scaling support for high-traffic deployments
+- **Security**: Production-grade authentication and authorization

+### Cloud Deployment
+- **Azure Integration**: Native integration with Microsoft Azure services
+- **Container Registry**: Support for Azure Container Registry deployment
+- **Managed Services**: Integration with Azure OpenAI and other managed services
+- **Monitoring**: Azure Monitor integration for production monitoring

 ## Support and Maintenance

-For questions about the A2A Protocol implementation, please refer to the [A2A Protocol documentation](README_A2A_PROTOCOL.md) or check the [A2A Protocol specification](https://a2a-protocol.org/dev/specification/).
+For questions about the A2A Protocol implementation, please refer to the [A2A Protocol documentation](docs/A2A_PROTOCOL_IMPLEMENTATION.md) or check the [A2A Protocol specification](https://a2a-protocol.org/dev/specification/).

 ## License and Proprietary Information